 - Areas of interest Plant Science, Evolution and Ecology

-- Examine and summarise central ideas underpinning the ecology of individuals, populations, communities & ecosystems;
+- Examine and summarise central ideas underpinning the ecology of individuals, populations, communities and/or ecosystems;

 - Integrate ecological understanding of processes operating across multiple scales of space and time;

-- Use observation, experimentation and modelling to generate and test ecological hypotheses;
+- Understand how observation, experimentation and modelling can be used to generate and test ecological hypotheses;

-- Critically evaluate scientific evidence to understand ecological patterns and processes;
+- Think critically about scientific evidence to understand ecological patterns and processes;

-- Work as a research team and provide effective peer support and feedback.
+- Work as a research team and provide effective peer support.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.